CellDynamics/QuimP/Doxygen_doc/SnakePlugin.md

 4. uk.ac.warwick.wsbc.QuimP.SnakeHandler.backupLiveSnake(int) - this method makes copy of actual `liveSnake` for frame *f* (`liveSnake` is modified for every next segmented frame).
 It must be called for every frame during segmentation before applying plugins.
-.

 Plugins can call errors during execution.
-In this case the `BOAp.stopOnPluginError` decides what data will be stored in `snakes`.
-They can be original segmented only `liveSnake` or nothing.
+In this case the `liveSnake` is taken as final (last state during segmentation)